kevchen266/kotlin-for-python-developers-cn/README.md

 Kotlin has inherited Java's fidgety array system, so primitive types have got their own array types and conversion functions, while any other type uses the generic `Array` type, to which you can convert with `.toTypedArray()`.

 However, you can't spread a map into a function call and expect the values in the map to be passed to the parameters named by the keys - the names of the parameters must be known at compile time.
 If you need runtime-defined parameter names, your function must either take a map or take `vararg kwargs: Pair<String, X>` (where `X` is the "lowest common denominator" of the parameter types, in the worst case `Any?` - be prepared to have to typecast the parameter values, and note that you'll lose type safety).
-You can call such a function like this: `foo("bar" to 42, "test" to "hello")`, since `to` is an [infix function](#infix-functions) that creates a `Pair`.
+You can call such a function like this: `foo("bar" to 42, "test" to "hello")`, since `to` is an [中缀函数](#中缀函数) that creates a `Pair`.

-## Classes
+## 类

 Kotlin's object model is substantially different from Python's.
 Most importantly, classes are _not_ dynamically modifiable at runtime!
 (There are some limited exceptions to this, but you generally shouldn't do it.
 However, it _is_ possible to dynamically _inspect_ classes and objects at runtime with a feature called _reflection_ - this can be useful, but should be judiciously used.)
-All properties (attributes) and functions that might ever be needed on a class must be declared either directly in the class body or as [_extension functions_](#extension-functionsproperties), so you should think carefully through your class design.
+All properties (attributes) and functions that might ever be needed on a class must be declared either directly in the class body or as [_extension functions_](#扩展函数属性), so you should think carefully through your class design.

-### Declaration and instantiation
+### 声明与实例化

 Classes are declared with the `class` keyword.
 A basic class without any properties or functions of its own looks like this: